-Mr. Maged is a Managing Director of Owl Rock Capital Partners and also serves as the Head of Underwriting and Portfolio Management for each of the Owl Rock Advisers and as Vice President of each of the Owl Rock BDCs and is a member of the Investment Committee of each of the Owl Rock BDCs.
-Prior to joining Owl Rock in 2016, Mr. Maged was Chief Financial Officer of Barkbox, Inc., a New York-based provider of pet themed products and technology, from 2014 to 2015.
+Mr. Maged is a Managing Director in the Owl Rock division of Blue Owl and also serves as the Head of Credit for each of the Owl Rock Advisers and as Vice President of each of the Owl Rock BDCs and is a member of the Investment Committee of each of the Owl Rock Advisers.
+Prior to joining Owl Rock in 2016, Mr. Maged was Chief Financial Officer of Barkbox, Inc., a New York based provider of pet themed products and technology, from 2014 to 2015.
 Prior to that, Mr. Maged was a Managing Director with Goldman Sachs & Co. from 2007 until 2014.
 At Goldman Sachs & Co., Mr. Maged held several leadership positions, including Chief Operating Officer of the investment bank's Global Credit Finance businesses, Co-Chair of the Credit Markets Capital Committee and a member of the Firmwide Capital Committee.
 Prior to assuming that role in 2011, Mr. Maged served as Chief Underwriting Officer for the Americas and oversaw the U.S. Bank Debt Portfolio Group and US Loan Negotiation Group.
 From mid-2007 to the end of 2008, Mr. Maged was Head of Bridge Finance Capital Markets in the Americas Financing Group's Leveraged Finance Group, where he coordinated the firm's High Yield Bridge Lending and Syndication business.
-Prior to joining Goldman, Sachs & Co., Mr. Maged was Head of the Bridge Finance Group at Credit Suisse and also worked in the Loan Capital Markets Group at Donaldson, Lufkin and Jenrette.
+Prior to joining Goldman, Sachs & Co, Mr. Maged was Head of the Bridge Finance Group at Credit Suisse and also worked in the Loan Capital Markets Group at Donaldson, Lufkin and Jenrette.
 Upon DLJ's merger with Credit Suisse in 2000, Mr. Maged joined Credit Suisse's Syndicated Loan Group and, in 2003, founded its Bridge Finance Group.
 Earlier in his career, Mr. Maged was a member of the West Coast Sponsor Coverage Group at Citigroup and the Derivatives Group at Republic National Bank, as well as a founding member of the Loan Syndication Group at Swiss Bank Corporation.
 Mr. Maged received a B.A. from Vassar College and an M.B.A. from New York University Stern School of Business.

-Ms. Reddy is a Managing Director of Owl Rock Capital Partners LP, General Counsel of each of the Owl Rock Advisors and also serves as Vice President and Secretary of each of the Owl Rock BDCs.
-Prior to joining Owl Rock in 2019, Ms. Reddy was counsel at Goldman Sachs Asset Management, where she was responsible for direct alternative products, including private credit.
+Ms. Reddy is a Managing Director, General Counsel and Secretary of Blue Owl and also serves as the General Counsel and Chief Legal Officer of all of the Blue Owl Advisors, including the Owl Rock Advisers, and as Vice President and Secretary of each of the Owl Rock BDCs.
+Prior to joining Owl Rock in June 2019, Ms. Reddy was counsel at Goldman Sachs Asset Management, where she was responsible for direct alternative products, including private credit.
 Previously, Ms. Reddy was an attorney at Boies Schiller Flexner LLP and Debevoise & Plimpton LLP.
 Ms. Reddy received a B.A. in English from Georgetown University and a J.D. from New York University School of Law.
 Prior to becoming an attorney, Ms. Reddy was a financial analyst at Goldman, Sachs & Co.